A Vote For Mahtab Is A Vote For:

 +Protection For Immigrant Rights

-We need to provide more protections and health coverage for immigrant community members.
-No one should be excluded from coverage.
+We need to also provide more protections and health coverage for immigrant community members.
+No one should be excluded from health care.

 +Language Access & Diversity